 Featuring The Skye Jazz Trio with musicians such as Steve Ash, or Joe

-Tranchina keyboards, J. Brunka or Eric Lemon, bass and Steve Rubin on
+Tranchina keyboards, J. Brunka or Eric Lemon, bass and Steve Rubin on drums.

-their instrument and sit it.
+and sit it.

 (17th / 18th Sts.)